Aamna Sharif

 Aamna Sharif (born 16 July 1982) is an Indian actress who works primarily in Hindi television and films.
 She is best known for portraying Kashish Sinha in Kahiin to Hoga (2003–2007), Muskaan Mishra in Hongey Judaa Na Hum (2012–2013), and Komolika Chaubey Basu in Kasautii Zindagii Kay 2 (2019–2020).

 Early life and education

-Aamna Sharif was born on 16 July 1982 in Mumbai, Maharashtra to an Indian father and a Persian-Bahraini mother.
+Aamna Sharif was born on 16 July 1982 in Mumbai, Maharashtra to an Indian father and a Bahraini mother.
 She studied at St. Anne's High School, Bandra.

 Personal life

 In 2012, Sharif revealed that she has acrophobia, a fear of heights, which she has had since childhood.

 After dating for almost a year, Sharif married film distributor-turned-producer Amit Kapoor on 27 December 2013.
 The couple have one son, Arain Kapoor, born on 2 September 2015.

 Sharif often shares glimpses of her family life on social media, expressing gratitude towards her husband and son.
 She resides in Mumbai with her family.